AxionCompany/functions/README.md

 ## Performance Considerations

-Oxian Functions is still in early phases of development, and we started by prioritizing Developer Experience over performance.
+Oxian.js is still in early phases of development, and we started by prioritizing Developer Experience over performance.
 We are, however, committed to improving the performance of the framework over time.

 Currently, the framework introduces some overhead due to:
 - Process isolation requiring separate ports for each module